 The Library's collection is constantly growing.
-At the end of FY 2003 the Library's collection numbered just under 7.5 million items.
-The collection of printed materials totaled approximately 2.5 million monographs, bound serial volumes, pamphlets and dissertations.
-There were also 58,000 prints and photographs and 4.3 million manuscript pieces in the Library's historical collection.
-The collection of non-print materials included approximately 73,000 audiovisuals, 2,258 items in electronic format, and 585,000 microforms.
+At the end of FY 2015 the Library's collection numbered just under 28 million items.
+The collection of printed materials totaled approximately 2.8 million monographs, bound serial volumes, pamphlets and dissertations.
+There were also over 71,000 prints and photographs and over 24 million manuscript pieces in the Library's historical collection.
+The collection of non-print materials included approximately 98,000 audiovisuals and microforms.

 The Library's acquisitions program is international in scope, including hundreds of arrangements with book dealers, subscription agents, media producers, publishers, governments, societies, and libraries worldwide.
 NLM also receives donations from around the world.

 users have immediate access to reference works representing all areas of biomedicine, and some general reference works.
 The History of Medicine Division

 housing a reference collection containing the major bibliographic resources necessary for historical research, as well as standard works in the history of medicine.

 The General Collection contains the majority of monographs published in 1914 forward and serials published in 1871 forward.
 Interactive and electronic materials and audiovisuals produced since 1970 also are housed in the general collection.
 Titles may be identified through LocatorPlus

 , both of which provide access to NLM bibliographic data for over 1.5 million journals, books, audiovisuals, computer software, electronic resources, and other materials.

 The History of Medicine Division (HMD) is responsible for historical and special materials as described below.
 See the HMD Home Page